Syzygies in Hilbert schemes of complete intersections: Infinite free resolutions

-Let $E_j$ denote the module in homological degree $j$ in $\EE$.
-The differentials of $\EE$ can be lifted to a complex of complexes, namely a double complex $\DD_I$ of $R$-modules where the $j$-th vertical complex is the minimal free resolution of $F_j$.
+Let $E_i$ denote the module in homological degree $i$ in $\EE$.
+The differentials of $\EE$ can be lifted to a complex of complexes, namely a double complex $\DD_I$ of $R$-modules where the $i$-th vertical complex is the minimal free resolution of $E_i$.
 By construction, the double complex $\DD_I$ is free.
 Furthermore, it is minimal, and the total complex $\mathrm{Tot}(\DD_I)$ is a minimal $\ZZ^{n+1}$-graded free resolution of $R/I$ over $R$, cf. \cite[Proposition 5.6]{EiPoYu03}, \cite[Theorem 1.3]{ArAvHe00}, or \cite[Theorem 2.10]{GaHiPe02}.
-Recall that the $R$-module $R/(x)$ has an infinite minimal free resolution over $R$ with $\beta_i^R(R/(x))=1$ for every $i \in \NN$.
-It follows that in $\mathbb{D}_I$, for each $i\geq 0$, we have \begin{itemize} \item[$(\ast)$]$\beta^\ovR_i(I_0)$ summands in homological bidegree $(i,0)$ arising from the free summands of $\EE$;
+The $R$-module $R/(x_n)$ has an infinite minimal free resolution over $R$ with $\beta_j^R(R/(x_n))=1$ and differential given by $\cdot x_n$ for every $j \in \NN$.
+It follows that in $\mathbb{D}_I$, for each $i\geq 0$, we have \begin{itemize} \item[$(\ast)$]$\beta^\ovR_i(I_0)$ summands in homological bidegree $(i,0)$ arising from the free summands of $\EE$,